 The Compensation Committee has delegated to Mr. Jumper the authority to determine the final incentive amounts that are payable to participating employees (other than Mr. Jumper) based upon criteria set forth in the 2014 Plan.
 The Compensation Committee has retained the authority to determine the final incentive amount payable to Mr. Jumper based upon the criteria set forth in the 2014 Plan.
-The Short-Term Incentive Compensation Plan has been suspended for 2016.
+The 2014 Plan was suspended in 2017 and will remain suspended until such time as reinstated by the Compensation Committee.